MuellMark/Course-Scheduler/README.md

 ## Tools
 ![bunda-feia-cute](https://github.com/MuellMark/Course-Scheduler/assets/88158644/21c5dbc3-83e3-454c-9e24-b164bf32d48d)

   The Scheduler operates off of a Python script running Python GNU Linear Programming Kit (PyGLPK).
 The script is fed in 1-2 CSV files containing all the course and faculty constraints.
 Based on these constraints, a linear program is created modeled as a 2D matrix.
 This linear program is then passed into PyGLPK, where it is solved, checked for feasibility, and exported to a separate CSV file.
 This CSV file is passed back to the website for proper display.
+  The Scheduler front-end uses HTML, CSS, and JavaScript.
+This was chosen because they are accessible languages that do not require much programming knowledge to understand and learn.
+By utilizing these languages, it guarantees that the program will withstand the changes in the industry.
+With users in mind, the tool is beginner-friendly and easy to use with clear instructions and labelling.
+Error checks and handling is seen throughout the process of creating and updating the course schedules.
 <br>

 ## Installation